scoop263/RandomStuff/Anima/README.md

 		When making the first revisions I concluded that it would be to difficult.

 	You say that Freelancer is too difficult, why?
-		I have to randomly select it's bonus's why every other class has a specific set of bonus's Currently how the script works, It just wont work.
+		I have to randomly select it's bonus's when every other class has a specific set of bonus's Currently how the script works, It just wont work.

 	I want my Freelancer.